oneops/oneops.github.io/_posts/2016-09-30-oneops-releases-2016-q3.md

 authors: [klohia, ksaroya, mmoser]
 ---

-Despite holidays and a hot summer .. we are on it.
+Despite summer holidays and the desire to be outside, we kept improving OneOps for our users in regular releases.

 <!--more-->